 Mother's day in Japan

-Mother’s Day is obviously also celebrated in Japan.
-It takes place on May’s second Sunday, as in most countries of the world.
-This is not a holiday but on a Sunday, the Japanese don’t work and can celebrate this day as families.
+Mother’s Day in Japan takes place on May’s second Sunday, as in most countries of the world.
+While not a holiday, most of the Japanese don’t work on this day and can celebrate as families.

+Mother's Day is obviously also celebrated in Japan.
 In Japanese, it is called 母の日 haha no hi, also meaning "Mother's Day" (in Japan, almost all celebrations on specific days end with " 's day").

 As elsewhere in the world, children give presents to their mom on this special Sunday.
 Traditionally, they offer flowers: red carnations, symbol of purity and sweetness.

-- Tamagoyaki: Japanese rectangular omelette
+- Tamagoyaki: Japanese rectangular omelette,

-- Chawanmushi: custard egg, usually served with chicken or shrimp
+- Chawanmushi: custard egg, usually served with chicken or shrimp.

-Happy Mother's Day to all mothers in the world! ;-)
+Happy Mother's Day to all mothers in the world!